krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Writing test for React & Redux components & containers.

 **Thoughts:** Today I learned that enzyme is not supporting all the new features from React 16 like `<Fragment>` maybe it is good idea to help them?

+## Day 27: January 28, 2018

+**Today's Progress:** Writing a new blog post, playing with flow

+**Thoughts:** Today I wrote blog post about my talk at python belgrade.
+I also added flow typecheck to project that I'm working on.